Nuitka/Nuitka/Developer_Manual.rst

 Such decisions would be prepared by finalization, which then would track the history of values throughout a function or part of it.

 Initial Implementation
 ----------------------

-The "ValueFriend" will be added to _all_ expressions at node creation time.
+The "ValueFriendBase" interface will be added to _all_ expressions nodes creation time, a node may either do it for itself (constant reference is an obvious example) or may delegate the task to an instantiated object of "ValueFriendBase" inheritence.

 Initially most of them will only be able to give up on about anything.
 And it will be little more than a tool to do lookups.
-Depending on how it goes, "CPythonExpression" nodes may become value the friends of their own, but for a start, I would keep it separate.
-We can merge later, if we find it's only overhead.

 It will then be the first goal to turn the following code into better performing one: